Kia Soul Insurance Rates

 Price estimates by individual coverage:

-Full coverage includes $500 deductible amounts, liability limits of 30/60, and includes medical and UM/UIM coverage.
-Estimates are averaged for all 50 states and Soul trim levels.
+Includes $500 physical damage insurance deductibles, minimum liability limits, and includes uninsured motorist and medical coverage.
+Estimates are averaged for all 50 states and for different Soul trim levels.

 Price Range from Low to High

-For the normal driver, Kia Soul insurance prices go from as cheap as $496 for just liability insurance to a high of $2,770 for a driver that may need high-risk insurance.
+For a 40-year-old driver, Kia Soul insurance prices range from as low as $496 for the bare minimum liability coverage to a much higher rate of $2,770 for high-risk insurance.

 Geographic Price Range